DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 - **Generate customer payment** - offset type customer without settlement
 - **Settle customer invoice** - offset type customer with settlement

-Finance Utilities extensions to Modern bank reconciliation:
+Summary of Finance Utilities extensions to Modern bank reconciliation:
 - **Offset company** - Ability to post the offset to intercompany ledger, bank, vendor or customer.
 - **Offset type bank** - Modern bank reconciliation doesn't include an option for offset type Bank, we've added this option to **Generate voucher**.
-- **Offset type customer** -
+- **Offset type customer**:
+    - Ability to use **Customer reference** to find the Customer account.
+    - One customer payment journal for all matched bank statement lines (only 'Generate customer payment).
+    - Posting options.

 ## Migration
 See the following [link](Modern-bank-reconciliation-migration.md) for migration details.